Last Updated on February 7, 2022

 Bone broth should be made with the bones and cuts of meat high in collagen, like marrow, joints, and knuckles.

-- Choose your favorite type of organic meat (chicken, pork, beef, lamb, veal) bone-in and enjoy.
+- Choose your favorite type of organic meat (chicken, turkey, pork, beef, lamb, veal) bone-in and enjoy.

 - Try to get cuts of meat high in collagen-like the marrow, knuckles, and feet.

-- Enjoy the meat and save the bones, including the inedible connective tissue.
+- Enjoy the meat and save the bones, including the inedible connective tissue and skin.
+This adds more benefits and flavor.

 Once you’ve got your bones, move on to step 2.